 Are your feelings frequently overly intense and disproportionate?

 Let’s not kid ourselves, everyone gets up from the wrong side of the bed sometimes and is in a bad mood because something crappy happened, or gets angry, sad even tearful from time to time.
-These are the questions you need to asking yourself: Does what I am feeling seem out of proportion to the event?
+These are the questions you need to ask yourself: Does what I am feeling seems out of proportion to the event?
 Does feeling angry, sad, tearful happen to me more frequently than it used to?
 Am I able to handle it as well as I used to or am I truly feeling overwhelmed or out of control?
 Is this behavior negatively affecting my personal and business relationships?
-Has what’s bothering me gotten to the point of impairing or changing my ability to function effectively and productively?
+Has what’s bothering me get to the point of impairing or changing my ability to function effectively and productively?

 While experiencing these intense feelings you may also suffer from excessive worry in disproportion to what might have happened or is about to possibly happen.
-Cognitive distortions and catastrophizing are common in people that are in heightened emotional state.
-This intense form of anxiety where everything becomes over the top and you feel ill equipped to handle it can be very toxic and rob you of your ability to handle your affairs in a calm and effective way.
+Cognitive distortions and catastrophizing are common in people that are in a heightened emotional state.
+This intense form of anxiety where everything becomes over the top and you feel ill-equipped to handle it can be very toxic and rob you of your ability to handle your affairs in a calm and effective way.
 With the help of an experienced clinician, psychotherapy can help you deal with those unpleasant and difficult feelings.

 Three things are at work here, rumination (over-thinking), magnification (making it bigger than it actually is), and helplessness (you just can solve it – ever).
 An example might be that your boss reprimanded you today.
 While driving home you keep thinking about it, convinced that you will fired and your spouse will leave you and you’ll end up homeless without anywhere to turn much less be able to get another job.